 There is a radio, and you can't really hear it with the windows down, but who cares?
 Driving this vehicle is the experience.
 This isn't simple transportation.
 This Willys makes any journey as rewarding as the destination.
 There's no need for music or talk radio to detract from that.

-The Wagon was given a fishing theme, and was stocked with plenty of vintage gear, such as a cooler, lantern, and canteen.
+The Wagon was given a fishing theme, and was stocked with plenty of vintage gear, such as

 Vintage touches include an Olympia Beer belt buckle.